About Us

 Stan, the school janitor, had come into the classroom with his equipment and sterilized the floor.

-What I realized right then and there is that the unfortunate thing for some children—and my bright precocious daughter fell into this category—is that the bell-curve nature of traditional classroom learning cannot always best serve individuality, cannot blossom individual genius.
+What I realized right then and there is that, unfortunately, for some children—and my bright precocious daughter fell into this category—the bell-curve nature of traditional classroom learning does not always serve individuality, cannot blossom individual genius.

 This may not be a perfect analogy, but in thinking of the one-size-fits-all approach as something sterile, this got me to thinking that sterile environments are not natural.
 We are created, after all, to live with microbes.
 This is what makes our immunity strong.